A Converse Landing Theorem in Parameter Spaces: Fatou coordinates and parabolic implosion

-(see, for example \cite{buffepseca2013}, or \cite[Chpt 4]{hubbuff2013}, for \textit{formal invariant}).
-We shall work with the normalized form (\ref{normalizedform}). \\ \\ We are interested in perturbations of the map $f_{a_0}:z\mapsto z+z^2+O(z^3)$ to a map $f_a$ nearby.
-In the nondegenerate case, in general, the parabolic fixed point bifurcates into two fixed points, each of which has multiplier close to $1$.
+In the dynamical plane for $f_{a_0}$, there are crescent-shaped fundamental domains, each of which is bounded by a pair of curves meeting at $z_0$, where one curve maps to the other under $f_{a_0}$.
+We are interested in perturbations of the map $f_{a_0}$ to a map $f_a$ nearby.
+If the parabolic fixed point is nonpersistent, it bifurcates into two fixed points, each of which has a multiplier close to $1$.
 These fixed points can be attracting, repelling, or indifferent.
-We are going to consider the bifurcation, where the multipliers of the fixed points are not real.
-In such bifurcations, the fundamental domains continue to exist and the boundary curves of each fundamental domain meet at the two distinct fixed points.
-We denote the fundamental domains for $f_a$ by $P_a^{+}$ and $P_a^{-}$.
-A gate opens between these two fixed points, and any point in $P_a^{+}$ passes under the dynamics through the gate and eventually enters $P_a^{-}$.
-However, it needs a very large number of iterates to pass from $P_a^{+}$ to $P_a^{-}$.
-This is referred to as "egg beater" dynamics (see Figure \ref{eggbeatereps}).
-More precisely:
+When the multipliers of the fixed points are not real, the fundamental domains continue to exist.
+In such cases, the boundary curves of each fundamental domain meet at the two distinct fixed points.
+A gate opens between these fixed points, and any point goes through the gate under the iteration.
+This is referred to ``egg beater" dynamics (see Figure~\ref{eggbeatereps}).
+In this case, conjugation between the dynamics and the translation $T_1:z\mapsto z+1$ still exists, where the conjugating maps are known as the Douady-Fatou coordinates.
+More presecisely, adapting \cite[Proposition 3.2.2]{shis2000}, \cite[Theorem 2.1]{lei2000} to our setting we give the following.